 Your resourcefulness and wit have one purpose that we just alluded to: you want to exchange that value for compensation.
 Yet, you still need to put a price on that package of value you’ve created.
 How much was your time, energy, and creativity worth?
 How much is your customer willing to pay for everything that you did, so they don't have to?

-Price optimization has the highest impact on increasing profit
+Price optimization has a huge impact on increasing profits

 Great, we’ve gone through the philosophical justification for why pricing is so important, but a lot of us left philosophy in our freshmen year of college when we were “searching for ourselves.”
 As such, let’s get into the data.